This post may contain affiliate links. Please read our disclosure policy.

 It’s normal for hormone levels to rise and fall throughout the day and month.
 For instance, cortisol should be highest in the morning and drop throughout the day.
 Levels of estrogen and progesterone rise and fall with the menstrual cycle.

 When the normal ebbs and flows of hormone levels get disrupted, it can lead to acne, among other issues.
-This is why finding the root cause of your hormonal acne must involve working on balancing hormones naturally.
+This is why treating hormonal acne naturally must involve supporting your body’s ability to balance hormones.

 5 Root Causes of Hormonal Acne